-In 2014, fertilizer consumption for Fiji was 30 kilograms per hectare.
-Though Fiji fertilizer consumption fluctuated substantially in recent years, it tended to decrease through 2005 - 2014 period ending at 30 kilograms per hectare in 2014.The description is composed by Yodatai, our digital data assistant.
+In 2015, fertilizer consumption for Fiji was 53.3 kilograms per hectare.
+Though Fiji fertilizer consumption fluctuated substantially in recent years, it tended to increase through 2006 - 2015 period ending at 53.3 kilograms per hectare in 2015.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Fertilizer consumption measures the quantity of plant nutrients used per unit of arable land.
 Fertilizer products cover nitrogenous, potash, and phosphate fertilizers (including ground rock phosphate).
 Traditional nutrients--animal and plant manures--are not included.
 For the purpose of data dissemination, FAO has adopted the concept of a calendar year (January to December).
 Some countries compile fertilizer data on a calendar year basis, while others are on a split-year basis.
 Arable land includes land defined by the FAO as land under temporary crops (double-cropped areas are counted once), temporary meadows for mowing or for pasture, land under market or kitchen gardens, and land temporarily fallow.
 Land abandoned as a result of shifting cultivation is excluded.